metno/weatherapi-docs/doc/locationforecast/FAQ.md

 coarse, so to get the most precise answer you should add the surface altitude (meters above sea level) of the location for the forecast.

+{:.note}
+This is meant to indicate the ground height above sea level **only**.
+You can not use this parameter to ask for e.g. wind speeds at > 10 m above ground (e.g. for wind turbines, hanggliding and so on).

 ## Data format

 ### Q. The `nextrun` parameter seems to have gone in locationforecast 2.0?!